leegeunhyeok/global-modules/packages/runtime/README.md

 }
 ```

-Register module's exports to the global module registry by `context.exports()`.
+Register the module's exports to the global module registry using `context.exports()`.

 ```ts
 // 1.
 Bundle phase